MCegla-JW/MEN-Stack-CRUD-App---DogSpotting---Project-2/README.md

 # Description

 Dog Spotting App is a MEN (MongoDB, Express, Node.js) stack CRUD app where users can document and share dogs they've spotted in their daily lives.
 The platform features user authentication, photo uploads, social engagement through likes, and a rating system.
-This is my seond project in my three-month intensive bootcamp at General Assembly.
+This is my second project in my three-month intensive bootcamp at General Assembly.

 # Deployment Link